skilld-labs/kaizer/scripts/theme-generator/README.md

 })(Drupal, window.Splide);
 ```

-2. In the root `composer` you have to add `Splide` library again exclusively for Drupal.
+Then, in the root `composer` you have to add `Splide` package again exclusively for Drupal.
 So once `composer require <some_library>`
 will be executed - third party library will be downloaded into root `/libraries` folder.

-3. Declare a new drupal library in `theme_name.libraries.yml` with the paths to CSS and JS assets of your third party library, like:
+Then, declare a new Drupal library in `theme_name.libraries.yml` with the paths to CSS and JS of your third party library, like:

 ```
 splide: